Railways in Victorian fiction

 The inclination of Victorian novelists to set their works several decades back from the time of composition means that few of the major novelists of the mid-19th century immediately registered the influence of the railways.
 The exception is Dickens, who witnessed the building of the London and Birmingham Railway through Camden Town to Euston in the later 1830s.
 He gives a description of the ‘great earthquake’ produced by this project in Dombey and Son (ch.
 6).
 This novel began appearing in monthly instalments in October 1846, at the height of the railway boom, and measures the impact of the train in many ways.

-1830s drawings of the London and Birmingham Railway
+Drawings of the London and Birmingham Railway in the 1830s

 Railway-building spread rapidly, this image from the 1830s showing how much of it was dependent on manual labour, and how much disruption to the urban landscape was caused.View images from this item (2)

 The railway is irresistible, first destroying, and then bringing ‘throbbing currents’ of new vitality to the city.
 On a train journey, the grim, life-denying Mr Dombey experiences the momentum of the train as a hellish intimation of doom.
 On the other hand, the affectionate Mr Toodle, husband of Paul Dombey’s devoted nurse, is a stoker who eventually becomes a train driver, and entertains his many children with observations playfully built out of train and railway metaphors.
 The railway brings nothing but good to him and his family.